logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/running-ta-tests-from-mtm/_index.md

 4. In the dialog box, enter the requested information, as described [here](/TA_Help/Topics/ug_TestArchitect_execution_dialog.html).

-    **Remember:**
+{{<remember>}}

     -   To save all defined configurations, click the **Save** button in the TestArchitect Execution dialog box.
     -   By default, the TestArchitect Execution dialog box only appears on the first run.
 If and when the configurations saved from the previous run are no longer valid, the dialog box reappears on the subsequent run.
 5. In the TestArchitect Execution dialog box, click **Run** to execute the tests.

-    **Important:** If you are executing tests for the first time, you are prompted to enter your TestArchitect license server information.
+{{<important>}} If you are executing tests for the first time, you are prompted to enter your TestArchitect license server information.
 Enter the required information in the dialog box.
 If the specified license server is reached successfully, or the trial key is validated, the provided license information is stored.
 From then on, you will be able to execute tests without again being prompted for this information.

     ![](/images/TA_Help/Images/Licensing_run_external_tools.png)

-    CAUTION:
+   {{<caution>}}

     MTM's automated tests settings include two timeout settings for imposing limits on automated test times.
 If these settings are enabled, you must ensure that they meet or exceed the maximum expected test times for your tests.
 These settings are available under MTM's Lab Center, under **Test Settings** \> **Timeouts**: